 @BelleTucker11 (Twitter & Instagram)

-Dr. Paris is a Senior Fellow at the Institute on Science for Global Policy.
-She is also the 2019-2020 IEEE-USA Science and Engineering Diplomacy Fellow at the U.S. Department of State.
+Dr. Paris is a Senior Fellow at the Institute on Science for Global Policy and IEEE-USA's 2019-2020 Science and Technology Policy Fellow.
 Previously, she was an NSF Graduate Research Fellow and Energy and Climate Scholar at Princeton University, where her research involved the discovery and optimization of catalysts active in the electrochemical transformation of carbon dioxide to chemical feedstocks and fuels.
 She has also worked on projects related to Chinese financing of coal-fired power plants in water-insecure regions and the future of U.S. nuclear energy in the face of climate change.

 Dr. Paris received her Ph.D. in Chemistry and Materials Science from Princeton University (2019), M.A. in Chemistry from Princeton University (2017), and B.S. degrees in Chemistry and Biology from Ursinus College (2015).

 Co-Host, Writer, Audio Producer

 Utah, United States

 Ms. Warner is a Senior Fellow at the Institute on Science for Global Policy.
 She is also a research assistant for the Exhibits Team at the Natural History Museum of Utah, where she helps translate scientific research into the designing of dioramas and interactive exhibit materials.
 Her previous academic research focused on the intersections of climate justice, community development, place studies, and urban food systems.
 She has worked on numerous socioenvironmental projects nationally and internationally, the latest involving an urban farm in Salt Lake City that employs women facing homelessness.

 Ms. Warner received her M.S. in Environmental Humanities from the University of Utah (2019) and B.A. degrees in Environmental Studies and Literature from Eckerd College (2015).

 London, United Kingdom